manuelyhvh/sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md

 1. Close the browser tab for the attestation provider.
 Right-click on the app service for the Contoso HR web application in your resource group and open its **Overview** blade in a new tab.
 Click on **Configuration** under **Settings**.
 In the **Connection strings** section, click **Advanced edit**.
 This will display the database connection string configured for the web application.
 There are three important things to call out in the database connection string:

-   - **Column Encryption Setting = Enabled** turns the Always Encrypted on in the client driver, allowing it to transparently encrypt query parameters and decrypt queries results.
+   - **Column Encryption Setting = Enabled** turns the Always Encrypted on in the client driver, allowing it to transparently encrypt query parameters and decrypt query results.
    - **Attestation Protocol = AAS** specifies Microsoft Azure Attestation is used for attesting the secure enclave for the **ContosoHR** database.
    - **Enclave Attestation Url** is an attest URI of the attestation provider.